 An introductory course with an emphasis on interpreting results and drawing conclusions from real life data.
 Topics include summarizing and plotting data, surveys, bias, probability, random variables, sampling distributions, hypothesis testing and confidence intervals for proportions and means, chi-square tests, and linear regression.
 Prerequisite: acceptable placement score or successful completion of 091.
+Students who successfully completed 091 are required to take 083 as a co-requisite.
 QL